 INTERNATIONAL COUNTERPROLIFERATION PROGRAM (ICP)

-DTRA partners with FBI and DHS to provide WMD detection, interdiction and investigation training to build measureable and lasting capacity of partner nations' law enforcement structures.
+DTRA collaborates with FBI and DHS to provide WMD detection, interdiction and investigation training to build measureable and lasting capacity of partner nations' law enforcement structures.

 PROLIFERATION SECURITY INITIATIVE (PSI)